Mitchy1993/dndcloud/content/Misc/rules/conditions.md

 Finishing a long rest reduces a creature's exhaustion level by 1, provided that the creature has also ingested some food and drink.
 Also, being raised from the dead reduces a creature's exhaustion level by 1.

+## Freezing
+- 10 ft speed reduction
+- Disadvantage on DEX Saves & Attack Rolls
+- DC 13 **Con save** at the end of turn each turn, removes condition on success

 ## Frightened
 _Source: SRD / Basic Rules_